CreativeLittleDots/WP-Kit-Core/README.md

 # WP Kit (Core)

+**This repo is being discontinued to make way for [Themosis Framework](http://framework.themosis.com/).
+Themosis Framework works as a framework for Wordpress Themes and Plugins which makes this repo redundant.**

 WP Kit is a RAD (Rapid Application Development) solution for Wordpress.

 > **Note:** This repository contains the core code of WP Kit.
 If you want to build your theme using WP Kit, visit the main [WP Kit Theme](https://github.com/creativelittledots/wp-kit).